 After carbon is added, the SOL will probably cool down due to increased radiation energy losses, so aim only for a rough experiment-model match.
 The desired output of this step is a

-file containing a converged solution which is pretty close to the experiment.
+b2fstatefile containing a converged solution which is pretty close to the experiment.
 In particular, don't bother fine-tuning the diffusion coefficient profiles in H-mode.
 The profiles will fall apart after carbon is included. -

 Create a new simulation folder and its